 Once the cooking time has elapsed, carefully, transfer the pork to a holding vessel- a large bowl, sheet pan, or casserole dish is recommended.

 Use your tongs and a large fork (if you even need it) to pull the pork from the bone.
-Swirl the tongs in through the juices that are left in the slow cooker to make sure no pieces of bone remain in the liquid.
+Be sure no pieces of bone remain in the liquid.
+Double-check by with a quick swirl of the tongs through the juices that are left in the slow cooker.
 Also, be sure to remove those two bay leaves you threw in earlier.
 Discard both the leaves and the bone and set the pulled pork to the side.

 Using an immersion blender set to “low”, blend the liquid in the slow cooker to create a semi-thick sauce.
 If you don’t have an immersion blender, you can either leave the liquid as is, or carefully transfer it to a blender.
 Making sure to vent the blender’s lid to prevent an explosion, puree the liquid- in batches if necessary- until smooth.

 Once the cooking liquid has been blended, return the pulled pork to the slow cooker and hold it on warm until you’re ready to serve.

 What do I serve pork in mojo sauce with?

 When I said this slow cooker pulled pork is versatile, I meant it.
 Serve this as I have, over rice with shaved carrots, ripe avocado slices, thinly sliced red onions and jalepeños, and chopped cilantro (make sure you drizzle ample amounts of that cooking liquid over the pork and rice).
 Or, make it taco night by filling warmed corn or flour tortillas with the pulled pork, then topping with your favorite accompaniments.
 Nachos, again, are another great way to serve this amazing recipe.
 Oh, I forgot sandwiches!
 Piling this slow cooker pulled pork onto potato buns, and scooping this Peruvian Coleslaw on top, is the truth!